thanhan910/AusGeo/README.md

 ## Instructions

 This repository has downloaded data from ABS and uploaded it to the `data` directory.
 All rights to the data belong to the ABS.

-Instructions for loading the downloaded data from this repository are provided in the load-data.ipynb notebook.